jarrett-joe/my-meal-planner/DEPLOYMENT_CHECKLIST.md

 2. **Create new project**
    - Click "Deploy from GitHub repo"
-   - Select your `my-meal-planner-ai` repository
+   - Select your `my-meal-planner` repository
    - Railway will start building automatically

 ## Step 3: Add Database